The Myth Of At-Will Employment

 To learn more about wrongful termination claims in California, contact the employment lawyers at Brock & Gonzales LLP for a free consultation.
 Call 310-294-9595 or reach us by email.
 With offices in Los Angeles and Sacramento, we represent employees throughout the state.

-A discrimination wrongful termination claim occurs when an employer terminates or refuses to hire an employee because of the employee's actual or perceived protected characteristic.
-Below is a list of classes that a protected from discrimination under California law.
+A discrimination wrongful termination claim occurs when an employer terminates or refuses to hire an employee because of the employee’s actual or perceived protected characteristic.
+Below is a list of classes that are protected from discrimination under California law.

 - Religious Creed